Rome with Kids: A Complete 3 Day Itinerary

 Vatican Museum with Kids

 Head over to the Vatican bright and early.
-(Make sure you reserve tickets in advance.)
+(Make sure you reserve tickets in advance.
+This tour includes the Vatican and Sistine Chapel.)
 While it’s sure to be crowded and hot, it’s still incredible and is a must see on the list of things to do in Rome in 3 days.
 Be sure to pace yourselves, though.
 Unless you are a museum superhero, you should be in there no more than 2-3 hours, or everyone will be grumpy and exhausted.
 It is, in my opinion, on the can’t-miss list of things to do in Rome, but we definitely had to set some limits for ourselves so the Vatican with kids stayed a positive experience.

 We enjoyed doing a tour when visiting the Vatican with kids, but it’s doable without.
 Audioguides are accessible and informative, and everything is well-labeled if you just want to google along the way.
 Be prepared for sensory overload – there is just So.
 Much.
 (Incredible) Art.